aau-cns/MSCEqF/README.md

 <a id="2">[2]</a> Fornasier, Alessandro, et al. "Equivariant filter design for inertial navigation systems with input measurement biases."
 2022 International Conference on Robotics and Automation (ICRA).
 IEEE, 2022.

 <a id="3">[3]</a> Fornasier, Alessandro, et al. "Overcoming Bias: Equivariant Filter Design for Biased Attitude Estimation with Online Calibration."
 IEEE Robotics and Automation Letters 7.4 (2022): 12118-12125.

+<a id="4">[4]</a> Fornasier, Alessandro, et al. "Equivariant Symmetries for Inertial Navigation Systems."
+ArXiv preprint.